Campus Life and Leadership

 So, you want to get involved ...

-For fall 2020, we will be hosting virtual events and activities.
-Please contact our office at email@example.com for a listing of events.
+This semester we will be hosting a combination of in-person, hybrid and virtual events/activities.
+Please contact our office at firstname.lastname@example.org for a listing of events.

 The Office of Campus Life and Leadership makes getting involved easy.
 You can get involved in a variety of activities, organizations, and opportunities!
 Making these connections can enhance and complement your scholastic experience and success.